 Most Ohio businesses with employees are required to pay for workers' compensation insurance (WC or workers' comp insurance).
 The insurance provides compensation to employees who suffer work-related injuries.

 Here are some basic facts that you need to know about workers' comp insurance in Ohio as a business owner and employer.

-If your Ohio business has just one employee, you’re generally required to carry workers’ compensation insurance.
-There are exceptions for:
+If your Ohio business has at least one employee, you're generally required to carry workers' compensation insurance.
+There are exceptions to the workers' compensation requirement for:

-In addition, business owners, such as sole proprietors, partners in partnerships, and members of limited liability companies, are not required to be covered by workers’ compensation insurance.
-You can find more information here.
+In addition, business owners, such as sole proprietors, partners in partnerships, and members of limited liability companies, are not required to be covered by workers' compensation insurance in Ohio.

 The Ohio Bureau of Workers' Compensation (BWC) is the primary state agency that handles workers' comp claims.
 Most of the law for WC insurance is contained in Ohio's Workers' Compensation Act (Chapter 4123 of the Ohio Revised Code).
 In addition to the Act, there are also administrative rules that cover workers' compensation in Ohio.

 Ohio is one of four states where workers' compensation insurance is provided through the state itself rather than through private insurance companies.
 You can apply for WC insurance from the state by completing the BWC's Form U-3, Application for Ohio Workers' Compensation Coverage, online.
 There is a minimum $120 application fee.

 Apart from coverage through the state, there is also an option to self-insure, but this may not be advisable for smaller businesses, in part because it requires that a lot of money be set aside to cover potential claims.